 It’s common to protect a tooth with a crown after a root canal.
 This is crucial for back teeth like molars, as they absorb the most pressure from chewing.
 A crown provides protection, restores the tooth’s strength, and prevents it from breaking.

-Teeth treated with root canals can become weak, making them more prone to fracture.
+Teeth treated with root canals can become weak to make them more prone to fracture.
 A dental crown will give the tooth strength and preserve its functionality.
 Your dentist will assess if a crown is necessary based on the tooth’s condition and location.

 What is the success rate of root canal treatments?

 Root canal treatments are highly successful, with success rates ranging from 85% to 97%.
-Factors affecting success include the extent of infection and the tooth’s root structure.
+Factors that affect the success include the extent of infection and the tooth’s root structure.
 Correctly performed root canals with good sealing and timely restoration with a crown or filling can last a lifetime.
-However, outcomes can vary; some cases may eventually need retreatment or surgical intervention.
+Some cases may eventually need retreatment or surgical intervention.

 Is a root canal procedure painful?